Helping your child with anger outbursts

 It’s important that your child feels supported when dealing with their anger.
 By working together, you can help your child understand that anger is the problem – not them.
 Here are four techniques that can help.

 Planning ahead can help to reduce challenging situations which may have caused anger in your child before.
-By identifying the situations that have previously caused your child distress, you can spend time thinking about how to manage them differently in the future.
+By spotting past situations that upset your child, you can get ready to handle them better next time.

 An example is asking your child to stop an activity because you need to go out.
-By saying ‘In 15 minutes we will be going to be going to the shops, so you will need to stop what you’re doing at this time’ will let your child know what’s expected of them.
-It can help them feel more in control and stay calmer.
+By saying “In 15 minutes we will be going to the shops, so you will need to stop what you’re doing at this time” will let your child know what’s expected of them.
+You could use a timer so that your child can visually see when they need to stop an activity or give them reminders.
+Giving clear instructions can help them feel more in control and stay calmer.

 How can you help reduce anger in young children?